uoenoplab/xo/ceph/README.md

 ## Ceph
 1. Clone Ceph, build, and install it after applying `ceph_xo.patch`.
 Refer to `setup_ceph.md` for detailed instructions.

-2. Clone `xo-server` and build it.
+2. If you have copied `libforward-tc.so` into `/usr/local/lib` for NGINX, remove it.
+Otherwise proceed to clone `xo-server` and build it.
 ```bash
 git clone https://github.com/uoenoplab/xo-server
 ```